Zemiology

 Zemiology is the study of social harms.
 Zemiology gets its name from the Greek word ζημία zēmía, meaning "harm".

 It originated as a critique of criminology and the notion of crime.
 In contrast with "individual-based harms" such as theft, the notion of social harm or social injury incorporates harms caused by nation states and corporations.
-These ideas have received increased attention from critical academics such as neo-Marxists and feminists who have sought to create an independent field of study, separate from criminology, that studies the harms that affect individuals' lives that are not considered to be criminal or are rarely criminalised such as mortgage misselling, poverty and unemployment.
+These ideas have received increased attention from critical academics such as neo-Marxists and feminists who have sought to create an independent field of study, separate from criminology.
+Zemiology studies the harms that affect individuals' lives that are not considered to be criminal or are rarely criminalised, such as mortgage misselling, poverty and unemployment.

 Zemiological critique of criminology and crime

 Hillyard and Tombs outline a number of criticisms of criminology and crime: